interledger/rafiki/docs/deployment.md

 ## Local Environment

-We have created a suite of packages that, together, mock an account servicing entity that has deployed Rafiki, exposing an [SPSP](./glossary.md#simple-payments-setup-protocol-spsp) endpoint, the [Open Payments](./glossary.md#open-payments) APIs with its required [GNAP](./glossary.md#grant-negotiation-authorization-protocol) auth endpoints to request grants, as well as the STREAM endpoint for receiving Interledger packets.
+We have created a suite of packages that, together, mock an account servicing entity that has deployed Rafiki, exposing an [SPSP](./glossary.md#simple-payments-setup-protocol-spsp) endpoint, the [Open Payments](./glossary.md#open-payments) APIs with its required [GNAP](./glossary.md#grant-negotiation-authorization-protocol) auth endpoints to request grants, a STREAM endpoint for receiving Interledger packets, and a UI to view and manage the Rafiki instance.
 Additionally, we provide a simple request signing service that is used by Postman to generate request signatures required by the Open Payments APIs.

 These packages include:

 - `backend` (SPSP, Open Payments APIs, Admin APIs, STREAM endpoint)
 - `auth` (GNAP auth server)
 - `mock-account-servicing-entity` (mocks an [Account Servicing Entity](./glossary.md#account-servicing-entity))
+- `frontend` (UI for Rafiki Admin management via interaction with the `backend` Admin APIs)
 - `local-http-signatures` (request signature generation for Postman)
-- `frontend` (UI for Rafiki Admin management via interaction with the `backend` Admin APIs)

 These packages depend on the following databases